 Experiences always win!

-- Clinic: We have a clinic coming up with a local judge on January 14th and 15th.
-This is the chance to take a lesson with a judge from our area, Mary Donvan, to improve current skills and/or hear advice from another set of eyes.
+- Clinic: We have a clinic coming up with a local judge on January 20th.
+This is the chance to take a lesson with a judge from our area, Mary Donovan, to improve current skills and/or hear advice from another set of eyes.

 - Show: Save up for your rider to attend a show.
 It is fun to test your skills against others!
 Expenses include the show clothes, along with show fees to the venue and lease of a lesson horse, hauling, and coaching on the day of the show.